griffithlab/pVACtools/docs/pvacseq/output_files.rst

    * - ``ic50_WT``
      - Median ic50 binding affinity of the corresponding wildtype epitope across all prediction algorithms used.
    * - ``percentile_MT``
-     - Median binding affinity percentile rank of the best-binding mutant epitope across all prediction algorithms used
+     - Median binding affinity percentile rank of the best-binding mutant epitope across all prediction algorithms used (those that provide percentile output)
    * - ``percentile_WT``
-     - Median binding affinity percentile rank of the corresponding wildtype epitope across all prediction algorithms used.
+     - Median binding affinity percentile rank of the corresponding wildtype epitope across all prediction algorithms used (those that provide percentile output)
    * - ``RNA_expr``
      - Gene expression value for the annotated gene containing the variant.
    * - ``RNA_VAF``